 Dozens of media outlets, both in Florida and nationally, published the sensational story of Rebekah Jones, a state Department of Health employee who was fired by the administration of Florida Governor Ron DeSantis.
 The firing came after – Jones says – she refused to manipulate data to support the governor’s plan to reopen the state.

 But a deeper look at the underlying facts expose a less sensational narrative: a media feeding frenzy caused by a pressure to report on scandal and cover-ups, which Rebekah Jones’ claims delivered – if only they were true.

 Let’s pick through the individual pieces of wreckage from this crashed-and-burned narrative one by one:

 Claim #1: Rebekah Jones was the “architect” of Florida’s COVID-19 dashboard / Jones build the dashboard “from scratch.”

-The truth: Jones was more like the drywall hanger of the dashboard rather than the “architect.”
+The truth: Jones was more like an interior decorator of the dashboard rather than the “architect.”
 The dashboard was built on the same visual mapping tool that Johns Hopkins University made famous at the beginning of the coronavirus crisis.
 In fact, Florida’s tool looks extremely similar.
-That’s because Johns Hopkins University is not the “architect” of the dashboard, either.
-The tool is actually built not on any of Florida’s many data servers, but using ready-made modules from a subscription service called ArcGIS.
+That’s because Johns Hopkins University isn’t the “architect” of the dashboard, either.
+The tool is actually built using ready-made modules from a subscription service called ArcGIS.
 Jones’ job was to load data into those modules and decide how it appeared to visitors.